 The teacher shows up five minutes early and apologizes for being late.
 She’s a tall, thin woman from some foreign, commonwealth country.
 Her florid blouse is buttoned to the neck, there’s a brooch, her perm sprayed to within an inch of its life.
 She gets stuck right in and after sixty seconds I feel like I’ve already been there for half an hour.
 The only person listening is the kid who will end up going to Oxford; the nutty guy that trots out long, un-solicited passages from Shakespeare.
 His hair is so black and his skin so pale that when he shaves, his face is blue.
 He looks like a dog that had to be shaved for an operation.
 Blueface is down with the Krebs Cycle today, he gets it.
 The teacher is jazzed that he gets it and now they’re both excited.
 I don’t get it.
 It’s impossible to understand.
 I’m never going to understand and I don’t want to hear about it anymore!
 My whole career plan is going up in smoke.
 How did this subject get so crap, so fast?

 An hour later and we are only halfway through.
 I’m literally counting the seconds on the clock above the teacher’s rigid hair.
 Finally I feel myself drifting.
 I’ve abandoned all hope of understanding the Krebs Cycle and just have to count on it not coming up in the final exam.
 The room is too warm and the beer is working on us.
 I glance around and see that more than half of the class, Norman included, are drowsing in their seats.
 Ms. Rigid’s voice is becoming a drone, as if she’s murmuring now in Farsi.
 A fat, lazy bee comes in through the window and then goes back out again.
-Wait, the tone of her voice just changed, she’s asked the class a question.
+In the distance I can hear the giant lawn mower, trundling up and down, the smell of fresh cut grass reaches us, so nice.
+Wait!
+The tone of her voice just changed, she’s asked the class a question.
 Must concentrate, something polynucleotide what?